 Two conventions of the New York Freethinkers’ Association were held in this building, built as the Freer Opera House, and in a park about 500 feet to the east (far background at the left side of photo #1 below).

-The August 22–25, 1878.
+The 1878 Convention.
+The association's second annual convention took place August 22–25, 1878.
 At the 1878 meeting feminist and suffragist Matilda Joslyn Gage gave her first public freethought lecture.
 Famously, atheist publisher D. M. Bennett and two others were arrested under obscenity laws for selling a marriage reform and birth control tract, Cupid’s Yokes by Ezra Heywood.
 The Convention met at the Opera House on the evening of Saturday, August 24, and on the morning and evening of Sunday, August 25.

 The conventions of 1878 and 1882 were, respectively, the Association’s second and third such events.
 The Association, then known as the Liberals and Freethinkers of Central and Western New York, held its first convention, or "Grove Meeting," on August 17–19, 1877, at the farm of freethinker James Madison Cosad in Huron, New York.
 (Some sources give the place name as Wolcott.)

 The Building.
 The Freer Opera House accommodated retail storefronts and commercial tenants on the ground and second floors; the ballroom/meeting hall occupied the topmost floor.
 Note the extra-tall third-floor windows.
 Nineteenth-century meeting halls often placed the main assembly space on an upper floor, a practice curtailed with the advent of modern fire codes.
 The building now hosts a popular restaurant and pizzeria on the ground floor and loft-style apartments on the upper floors.